-,

-Project Steering Committee:

-Carol Petersen (Chairperson) CPSN (Cerebral Palsy Support Network), representing National Disability Services (NDS)

-Natalie Donohoe Premium Health

-Michael Stanley Carers Victoria

-Anthony Walsh Oncall Training, representing National Disability Services (NDS)

-Kaylene Bradford VMCH Villa Maria Catholic Homes

-Pam Reed Australian Home Care Services

-Andrew Fleming Community Services & Health Industry Training Board (Vic)

-Michael Stone HACSU

-In attendance:

-Rosalie Flynn Precision Consultancy

-Mitch Cleary Precision Consultancy

-Lisa Confoy Department of Education and Training

-This course:

-does not duplicate, by title or coverage, the outcomes of an endorsed training package qualification is not a subset of a single training package qualification that could be recognised through one or more statements of attainment or a skill set does not include units of competency additional to those in a training package qualification that could be recognised through statements of attainment in addition to the qualification

-se units that duplicate units of a training package qualification.
+Project Steering Committee: Carol Petersen (Chairperson) CPSN (Cerebral Palsy Support Network), representing National Disability Services (NDS) Natalie Donohoe Premium Health Michael Stanley Carers Victoria Anthony Walsh Oncall Training, representing National Disability Services (NDS) Kaylene Bradford VMCH Villa Maria Catholic Homes Pam Reed Australian Home Care Services Andrew Fleming Community Services & Health Industry Training Board (Vic) Michael Stone HACSU In attendance: Rosalie Flynn Precision Consultancy Mitch Cleary Precision Consultancy Lisa Confoy Department of Education and Training This course: does not duplicate, by title or coverage, the outcomes of an endorsed training package qualification is not a subset of a single training package qualification that could be recognised through one or more statements of attainment or a skill set those in a trainir e units of competency additional to ng package qualification that could nrough statements of attainment in ualification se units that duplicate units of a training package qualification.
 3.2 Review for re- accreditation Not applicable.

 4. Course outcomes Standards 1, 2, 3 and 4 AQTF Standards for Accredited Courses 4.1 Qualification level Standards 1, 2, and 3 AQTF Standards for Accredited Courses.
 The 22558VIC Course in Supporting People with a Disability to Use Medications meets an industry and community need, but does not have the breadth, depth or volume of learning of an Australian Qualifications Framework (AQF).
 4.2 Employability skills Standard 4 AQTF for Standards for Accredited Courses Not applicable.
-4.3 Recognition given to the course Standard 5 AQTF Standards for Accredited Courses Not applicable.
+Not applicable.
+4.3 Recognition given to the Standard 5 AQTF Standards for Accredited Courses course Not applicable.
 4.4 Licensing/ regulatory requirements Standard 5 of AQTF Standards for Accredited Courses At the time of accreditation, no licensing or regulatory requirements apply.
 5. Course rules Standards 2, 6, 7 and 9 AQTF Standards for Accredited Courses